Mobile Home Roofing in 2024: A Wholesome Guide

 Roof Structure

-Mobile home roofs typically have a simpler structure compared to traditional homes.
-They often consist of trusses or rafters that are designed to support the roof covering (metal or shingles) and provide structural integrity.
-The roof structure is usually lightweight to accommodate the transportability of the home.
+Mobile home roofs typically have simpler structures than traditional homes.
+They often consist of trusses or rafters designed to support the roof covering (metal or shingles) and provide structural integrity.
+The roof structure is usually lightweight to accommodate the home’s transportability.

 Insulation